abeeb1000/Upage/README.md

 Git and GitHub

 ## Usage and properties
--view only on desktops and laptops
+- view only on desktops and laptops
--not  Responsive
+- not  Responsive

 ## Authors
 Abeeb Ridwan